DOB-2-DRAGONFLY-5-BUTTERFLY

 DOB-2-DRAGONFLY-5-BUTTERFLY is a drug of the phenethylamine, DOx, and FLY families with an unusual furo[2,3-g]chromene core structure which acts as a 5-HT_{2A} receptor agonist.
 It was first synthesised by David E. Nichols and colleagues in 2008, and while it is weaker than similar compounds such as Bromo-DragonFLY it is still the most potent among a number of related derivatives.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.